dotsquares395/ScreenSharing/README.md

 ## License

 **ScreenSharing** is available under the MIT license.
 See the [LICENSE](https://github.com/dotsquares395/ScreenSharing/?tab=MIT-1-ov-file) file for more info.
-Copyright (c) 2024 Dotsquares Ltd
+Copyright (c) 2024

 **ScreenSharing** version vs Swift version.

 ScreenSharing 13.0+ is Swift 5 ready! 🎉

-If you use earlier version of Swift - refer to the table below:
+If you use an earlier version of Swift - refer to the table below:

 | Swift version | ImageViewer version               |
 | ------------- | --------------------------------- |